Abil al-Qamh: Byzantine period

-Ceramics from the Byzantine era have been found in the area.
+Ceramics from the Byzantine Empire era have been found in the area.

 Mamluk period

 During the Mamluk period in 1226 CE, Arab geographer Yaqut al-Hamawi mentions "Abil al Kamh" as a village belonging to Banias, located between Damascus and the Mediterranean Sea.

 Ottoman period

 In 1517, Abil al-Qamh was incorporated into the Ottoman Empire, and by 1596 it was under the administration of the nahiya ("subdistrict") of Tibnin, part of Sanjak Safad.
 The name used was Abil al-Qamh, and it had a population of 24 families and 2 bachelors, an estimated 143 persons total.
 All the villagers were Muslim.
 They paid a fixed tax rate of 25% on wheat, barley, olives, beehives, vineyards, goats and beehives; a total of 1,846 Akçe.

 In 1838, it was noted as Catholic village in the Mejr Ayun district.

 In 1875 Victor Guérin visited Abil al-Qamh, calling it Tell Abel Kamah.
 On the highest point, to the north, he found the ruins of a wall and a Muslim cemetery.

 In 1881, the PEF's Survey of Western Palestine (SWP) described the village as being near a stream and containing a church and ancient ruins.